nrwl/nx/docs/shared/guides/setup-mfe-with-angular.md

 Now let's create the Dashboard application where we'll hide some content if the user is not authenticated.
 If the user is not authenticated, we will present them with the Login application where they can log in.

 For this to work, the state within `UserService` must be shared across both applications.
-Usually with Module Federation in webpack, you have to specifiy the packages to share between all the apps in your Micro Frontend solution.
+Usually, with Module Federation in Webpack, you have to specify the packages to share between all the applications in your Micro Frontend solution.
 However, by taking advantage of Nx's project graph, Nx will automatically find and share the dependencies of your applications.

 _**Note:** This helps to enforce a single version policy and reduces the risk of [Micro Frontend Anarchy](https://www.thoughtworks.com/radar/techniques/micro-frontend-anarchy)_

-Now, let's delete the `app.component.html` and `app.component.css` files in the Dashboard app.
+Now, let's delete the `app.component.html` and `app.component.css` files in the Dashboard application.
 They will not be needed for this tutorial.

 Finally, let's add our logic to `app.component.ts`.
 Change it to match the following: